-The fund balance of the General Fund increased by approximately \$741 thousand compared to a budgeted decrease of \$498 thousand because of positive variances to budget for fiscal year 2022.
+The fund balance of the General Fund increased by approximately \$3.5 million compared to no change in the budgeted amount because of positive variances to budget for fiscal year 2023.

-In total, the School District received approximately \$87 thousand less revenue than originally budgeted excluding athletics.
-This is mainly attributable to lower Federal Revenue received relating to CARES/ESSER Funding which will be recognized in future years, slightly offset by higher state and local revenues versus the budget.
+In total, the School District received approximately \$3.9 million in additional revenue than originally budgeted excluding athletics.
+This is mainly attributable to higher interest earnings related to federal interest rates and additional State funding awarded after the 2022-23 budget was adopted.

-Expenditures for the current fiscal year were budgeted at \$182.3 million, while actual expenditures were \$178.8 million, \$3.5 million under budget excluding athletics and capital leases.
-Savings were primarily realized due lower support services costs and related benefits.
+Expenditures for the current fiscal year were budgeted at \$190.9 million, while actual expenditures were \$191.3 million, a \$416 thousand (0.2%) variance to budget excluding athletics and capital leases.
+The variance was driven by additional Capital transfers and current real estate refunds offset by savings realized due lower support services costs and related benefits.

-Overall, the School District's General Fund actual revenues were higher than expenditures and other financing sources and uses (net) by \$740,518, as displayed on the Statement of Revenues, Expenditures, and Changes in Fund Balance - Governmental Funds, thus increasing the fund balance of the School District.
+Overall, the School District's General Fund actual revenues were higher than expenditures and other financing sources and uses (net) by \$3,481,425, as displayed on the Statement of Revenues, Expenditures, and Changes in Fund Balance - Governmental Funds, thus increasing the fund balance of the School District.